Sweet rom-coms to stream if you’re obsessed with To All the Boys I’ve Loved Before

 Emma Stone is a delight in romance flicks – Crazy, Stupid, Love and La La Land stand testament to that.
 Before starring in these big Hollywood productions, though, Stone had her breakthrough role in Easy A, a captivating comedy about a girl who becomes embroiled in a comical sex scandal.
 The movie follows Olive, who attempts to help a friend and ends up having to deal with false rumours that she is sexually promiscuous.

 The movie is witty and has a lot of heart, benefiting from a sharp script and a great performance by Stone.
-Moreover, it’s genuinely funny, with Stanley Tucci and Patricia Clarkson stealing the show as Olive’s open-minded parents.
+It’s genuinely funny, with Stanley Tucci and Patricia Clarkson stealing the show as Olive’s open-minded parents.
 In short, Easy A is not just another teen rom-com.
 It’s a modern classic.

 6. Clueless (1995)